Kilham, East Riding of Yorkshire: History

 Kilham lies on the line of a Roman road from York to Bridlington, now followed by the minor road known as Woldgate.
 Pevsner notes that the village is more than a 1 mi in length along this main street.
 To the south of Kilham there is evidence of a Romano-British settlement from the 4th century.
-The settlement is mentioned as Chillun in the Domesday Book, though without a population.
+The settlement is mentioned as Chillun in Domesday Book, though without a population.
 The name of the village derives from the Old English Cylnum, meaning at the kilns.

-Kilham, which lies in a narrow valley on the southern edge of the wolds, was once an important market town in the Yorkshire Wolds, bigger and more important than Driffield at one time.
+Kilham, which lies in a narrow valley on the southern edge of the Wolds, was once an important market town in the Yorkshire Wolds, bigger and more important than Driffield at one time.
 It held annual trading fairs and had a large number of businesses and a considerable population.
-The town declined in size and status following the building of the Driffield Navigation, which took trade away from Kilham to nearby Driffield, however, the village was already floundering in terms of trade long before the canal was cut.
+The town declined in size and status following the building of the Driffield Navigation, which took trade away from Kilham to nearby Driffield.
+However the village was already floundering in terms of trade long before the canal was cut.

 In 1823 Kilham civil parish was in the Wapentake of Dickering and the Liberty of St Peter's.
 A market had previously been held on Thursdays.
 The parish church was under the patronage of the Dean of York.
 A mineral spring near the road to Rudston was supposed curative for disorders.
 A further spring, called Henpit Hole, was near the road to Langtoft; during a wet autumn it would spout with "violence".
-A Methodist chapel was first built in 1789, and a Baptist chapel existed in the village by 1819.
+A Methodist chapel was first built in 1789 and a Baptist chapel existed in the village by 1819.
 The population at the time was 971.

 Occupations included twenty-two farmers, seven shoemakers, five grocers, three of whom were also drapers, four blacksmiths, four tailors, four bricklayers, three joiners, two butchers, two glove makers, a brick & tile maker, a draper, a bacon factor (wholesale tradesman), a plumber & glazier, a bookseller, a saddler, a fellmonger, a corn miller, a gardener & seedsman, and the landlords of the Royal Oak, Plough, Star, and Black Bull public houses.
 Within the parish were two surgeons, a schoolmaster, four gentlemen and two gentlewomen, a Baptist minister, a curate and a vicar, a yeoman, an Esquire, two Royal Navy masters and a Royal Navy lieutenant.
 Two carriers operated between the village and Driffield, Beverley, Hull, and Bridlington once a week.